DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Abstract

 \section{Abstract}

-Research on learned cardinality estimation has achieved significant progress in recent years.
+Research on learned cardinality estimation has made significant progress in recent years.
 However, existing methods still face distinct challenges that hinder their practical deployment in production environments.
-We conceptualize these challenges as the "Trilemma of Cardinality Estimation", where learned cardinality estimation methods struggle to balance generality, accuracy, and updatability.
+We define these challenges as the ``Trilemma of Cardinality Estimation'', where learned cardinality estimation methods struggle to balance generality, accuracy, and updatability.
 To address these challenges, we introduce DistJoin, a join cardinality estimator based on efficient distribution prediction using multi-autoregressive models.
-Our contributions are threefold: (1) We propose a method for estimating both equi and non-equi join cardinality by leveraging the probability distributions of individual tables in a decoupled manner.
-(2) To meet the requirements of efficient training and inference for DistJoin, we develop Adaptive Neural Predicate Modulation (ANPM), a high-throughput conditional probability distribution estimation model.
-(3) We formally analyze the variance of existing similar methods and demonstrate that such approaches suffer from variance accumulation issues.
-To mitigate this problem, DistJoin employs a selectivity-based approach rather than a count-based approach to infer join cardinality, effectively reducing variance.
-In summary, DistJoin not only represents the first data-driven method to effectively support both equi and non-equi joins but also demonstrates superior accuracy while enabling fast and flexible updates.
-We evaluate DistJoin on JOB-light and JOB-light-ranges, extending the evaluation to non-equi join conditions.
-The results demonstrate that our approach achieves the highest accuracy, robustness to data updates, generality, and comparable update and inference speed relative to existing methods.
+Our contributions are threefold: (1) We propose a method to estimate join cardinality by leveraging the probability distributions of individual tables in a decoupled manner.
+(2) To meet the requirements of efficiency for DistJoin, we develop Adaptive Neural Predicate Modulation (ANPM), a high-throughput distribution estimation model.
+(3) We demonstrate that an existing similar approach suffers from variance accumulation issues by formal variance analysis.
+To mitigate this problem, DistJoin employs a selectivity-based approach to infer join cardinality, effectively reducing variance.
+In summary, DistJoin not only represents the first data-driven method to support both equi and non-equi joins simultaneously but also demonstrates superior accuracy while enabling fast and flexible updates.
+The experimental results demonstrate that DistJoin achieves the highest accuracy, robustness to data updates, generality, and comparable update and inference speed relative to existing methods.

-\begin{highlights} \item \textbf{Adaptive Neural Predicate Modulation:} We propose the Adaptive Neural Predicate Modulation (ANPM) model, which addresses the challenge of efficiently predicting factorized column distributions and losslessly reconstructing the original column distributions under given predicates.
-This is achieved by employing HyperNetworks to dynamically predict low-rank decomposed vectors, which are then reconstructed into MLP weights, and utilizing the generated network to modulate the base distribution.

-\item \textbf{Decoupled Join Cardinality Estimation with Fast and Flexible Updates:} We introduce a novel method for join cardinality estimation, which employs a selectivity-based join cardinality inference approach.
-This approach leverages the probability distributions of individual tables estimated by the ANPMs, enabling both decoupled estimation and efficient, flexible updates.